Memphis Grizzlies: "Whoop that Trick"

 The popular song by Memphis rapper Al Kapone from the locally filmed Hustle & Flow has become a standard during Grizzlies games since erupting as a spontaneous chant among fans during the 2013 playoff series against the Los Angeles Clippers.
-The song is generally played over the sound system in the fourth quarter either as a hype song to rally the fans or as a taunt against the opposing team during a blowout win.

 Rivalries

-Golden State Warriors

-In 2022, The Grizzlies were still young and growing, but were on a roll.
-They had just advanced to round two in the 2022 NBA playoffs.
-The Grizzlies played the veteran Golden State Warriors.
-In game three, Ja Morant was injured by Jordan Poole in the third quarter.
-Ja and Grizzlies Coach Taylor Jenkins accused Poole of fouling Ja intentionally.
-The Grizzlies lost the series 2–4 to the Warriors.
-The Grizzlies then got a coveted game against the warriors on Christmas and lost 123–109, before the game Dillon Brooks called Memphis a "dynasty".
-After the loss Klay Thompson said "“Man, they [were] talking about dynasty and all that.
-You can’t talk dynasty when you haven’t won before.”.
-The NBA put the Grizzlies against the Warriors for the 2023 Rivalry week game.
-Golden State leads all time meeting 5348.

 Los Angeles Clippers

 Despite being one of the youngest squads in the NBA, the Grizzlies are rivals with the Los Angeles Clippers, since the 2011–12 season, when the Clippers eliminated the Grizzlies in seven games in the first round of the 2012 NBA playoffs.
 The Grizzlies returned the favor in the 2012–13 season, eliminating the Clippers in six games in the first round of the 2013 NBA playoffs.
 There have also been violent scuffles between the players, mainly between the Grizzlies Zach Randolph and the Clippers Blake Griffin.
 The Grizzlies are also the first team to draw an ejection on Clippers guard Chris Paul after he elbowed Marc Gasol in the ribs in the closing minutes of Game 6.
 When asked about a rivalry with the Los Angeles Lakers, Clippers center DeAndre Jordan stated, "I don't think it'll ever be a rivalry.
 You guys [in the media] want it to be, though.
 I would say Memphis more than the Lakers.
 I hate every other NBA team in the league.
 If anybody [is our rival], I'd say Memphis."
 Although the two teams never met in the 2014 playoffs, they still engaged in close, heated matchups in the 2014–15 season.
 In a Grizzlies home game against the Clippers, the crowd was given flip-flop sandals designating Clippers players as "floppers".
-Clippers leads all time meeting 5249.
+Clippers leads all time meeting 52–49.